Postgre/Exemples_projets_raspberrypi_ThingsBoard/README.md

 generator/<br>
 - A tool to generate traffic to a Thingsboard server to help learn the platform.
 This will generate device (client) attributes as well as basic telemetry data to give you a starting point.

+raspberry_pi/monitor<br>
+- A framework for managing multiple sesnsors on one or more devices.
+The modular framework will allow you to read many differnt sources and send to many different TB devices.
+Heavily commented, I expect that there will be many different use cases that this might help address, at least as a starting point

 Open Warning:<br>
     I will do my best to document and test my code, but it is presented here as a "best-effort", and is not to